akamai/mPulseAPI.jl/docs/src/RepositoryAPI.md

 #### Throws
 `ArgumentError`
-:    if token is empty or domainID, appID and appName are all empty
+:    if token is empty or domainID, appKey and appName are all empty

 [`mPulseAPIException`](exceptions.md#datatype-mpulseapiexception)
 :    if API access failed for some reason